 MetaGer: Metasearch engine with high data security standards

-The German search machine is financed using advertising revenues (ads appear above the organic search results), donations, and club member dues.
+The German search machine is financed using advertising revenues (ads appear above the organic search results), donations, and club member fees.
 Members can use MetaGer ad-free.
 In addition to the web search, MetaGer also offers other useful features like the associator (which helps to find related search terms), a source search, a URL shortener, and a map service (though only available in Germany).
 As a user of MetaGer, though, you have to accept that it’s rather lacking in its design.

 |✔ Anonymous search||✘ Design is not user-friendly|